rk98a/Social-Media-Engagement-Dashboard/README.md

 ## Dashboards

+This project includes two dashboards designed for different purposes:

-### 1. Executive Overview
+### 1. Executive Overview Dashboard
-This dashboard provides a quick summary of performance:
+This dashboard provides a high-level summary of social media performance.

+It includes:
-- Engagement by Channel
+- Engagement by Channel (Bar Chart)
-- Best Time to Post (line chart)
+- Best Time to Post (Line Chart)
-- Engagement Heatmap (day vs channel)
+- Engagement Heatmap (Day vs Channel)

-This helps answer:
+Purpose:
-"When and where should content be posted?"
+To quickly understand when and where content performs best.

+---

+### 2. Campaign Performance Dashboard
+This dashboard focuses on analyzing individual campaign performance.

+It includes:
+- Bar chart (Engagement Rate vs Acquisition Cost)
+- Color representing Channel Used

+Purpose:
+To identify high-performing and low-performing campaigns and understand engagement patterns.

+---
 ---

 ### 2. Engagement Analysis